-My name is David Allan, Manager at Tiger Trail Travel.
-Recently I enjoyed some customers on a two-day Fairtrek out of Luang Prabang into the countryside for an overnight adventure and insight into the 2-day experience we provide to travellers.
+My name is David Allan, General Manager at Tiger Trail Travel.
+Recently I joined some customers on a two-day Fairtrek out of Luang Prabang into the countryside for an overnight adventure and insight into the 2-day experience we provide to travellers.

 We continue along a dirt road towards the Nam Khan river where Tiger Trail has its camp beside the river.
 The odd truck passed us by and it was nice to see the countryside.
 The pace was good so we had plenty of time to take in the scenery.
 We dropped our bikes at the camp and boarded Tiger Trail’s tiger boat upstream heading for Tad Sae waterfalls.
 That’s a wonderful guide Bounchanh at the front of the boat.